-These 'expectations' are designed to give clear guidance on behaviour that all members of the Windermere School community are expected to observe, they are informed by government guidance and are therefore subject to change.
-The health and welfare of people within our community is paramount, and each of us must avoid any conduct that may assist with the spread of coronavirus at school.
+These 'expectations' are designed to give clear guidance on behaviour that all members of the Windermere School community are expected to observe.
+They are informed by the latest government guidance and have been updated for March 2021 in line with the legal position we are required to take.
+They are, as always, subject to further change.
+The health and welfare of our community is paramount, and each of us must avoid conduct that may assist with the spread of coronavirus at school.
+Whilst our first priority is to the health of the whole community, we also wish to keep the school open.
+If there are cases of Covid in school, we may have to close certain year groups, or in the worst case, close the school to day students for a while, and return to remote teaching.
+Your support in helping to keep the school open is greatly appreciated.